huggingface/open-r1/README.md

 sudo apt-get install git-lfs
 ```

+## Setting up the Development Container

+To set up the development container, follow these steps:

+1. Install Docker on your machine.
+You can find the installation instructions [here](https://docs.docker.com/get-docker/).

+2. Install Visual Studio Code (VS Code) on your machine.
+You can find the installation instructions [here](https://code.visualstudio.com/Download).

+3. Install the Remote - Containers extension for VS Code.
+You can find the installation instructions [here](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers).

+4. Clone this repository to your local machine.

+5. Open the repository in VS Code.

+6. When you open the repository in VS Code, you should see a notification asking if you want to reopen the project in a container.
+Click "Reopen in Container".

+7. VS Code will build the development container using the provided `Dockerfile` and `devcontainer.json` file.
+This may take a few minutes.

+8. Once the container is built, you will be able to develop and run the code inside the container.

 ## Training models

 We support training models with either DDP or DeepSpeed ZeRO-2 and ZeRO-3.
 To switch between methods, simply change the path to the `accelerate` YAML config in `configs`.